 When they merge or make acquisitions, most health systems consider two things: the economics of it all and how to attract and better-serve patients and consumers in a frequently shifting environment.
 But often overlooked in this equation is the internal audience – the physicians, clinicians, nurses and the entire staff.

-According to Thomson Reuters, healthcare M&A doubled in the first half of 2018 with deals equaling $315.74 billion, compared with $154.87 billion in the first half of 2017.
+According to Thomson Reuters, M&A in healthcare doubled in the first half of 2018 with deals equaling $315.74 billion, compared with $154.87 billion in the first half of 2017.
 Some healthcare mergers are more straightforward – such as when health systems come together.
 They have similar services, customers and challenges.
 Others such as the acquisition of Aetna by CVS Health reflect more challenging brand territory.
 Their employees operate in a range of different environments, from corporate to clinical to retail, while customers have widely different perceptions of the brands.

 To build and sustain a powerful, successful healthcare brand that makes the most of any type of merger or acquisition, employees need to be engaged around what it all means for them, for patients and for customers.
 But most importantly, they need to be inspired and empowered to deliver those experiences.